mahesh989/Parkinson_Disease/README.md

 Future research avenues could involve larger datasets, integration of machine learning techniques for predictive modelling, and clinical validation to assess the reliability of identified acoustic markers.

-We exclude FractionUnvoicedFrames and DegreeVoiceBreaks as frequency for different values as observed in the Histogram can contradict our result as they seem fairly similar.

 ## Conclusion